Top judges in Brazil want review after deadly police raid

 Brazil’s Supreme Court issued a ruling last year prohibiting police operations in Rio’s favelas during the pandemic unless “absolutely exceptional.”

-In a telephone interview with The Associated Press on Saturday, Supreme Court justice Marco Aurélio Mello didn’t say whether the May 6 raid violated that ruling.
+In a telephone interview with The Associated Press on Saturday, Supreme Court justice Marco Aurélio Mello said the May 6 raid should be investigated, but didn’t say whether it violated the earlier ruling.
 Rather, he said that the court’s ruling should have been reviewed as the pandemic persisted.

 “The decision stemmed from an assumption that the injunction would be temporary and there would be an obstacle for a few months,” he said.
 “The state is the law.
 Trafficking really needs to be fought.”